wiremock/api-template-library/amazonaws.com-migrationhub-config/index.md

 ---
 slug: "amazonaws-com-migrationhub-config"
-name: "AWS Migration Hub Config"
+title: "AWS Migration Hub Config"
 provider: "amazonaws.com"
 description: "<p>The AWS Migration Hub home region APIs are available specifically\
   \ for working with your Migration Hub home region.
 You can use these APIs to determine\